-In June 2012, we reported that the FDA has established February 24, 2013 as the PDUFA action date for HEPLISAV's BLA, pursuing an indication for immunization against infection caused by all known subtypes of hepatitis B virus in adults 18 through 70 years of age.
-In July 2012, we submitted a Marketing Authorization Application for HEPLISAV to the European Medicines Agency for an indication in adults 18 through 70 years of age and in patients with chronic kidney disease.
-Upon approval of the HEPLISAV BLA, we plan to submit a supplemental BLA with an indication and 3-dose primary vaccination regimen for patients with chronic kidney disease.
+In June 2012, we reported that the FDA has established February 24, 2013, as the Prescription Drug User Fee Act ("PDUFA") action date for our HEPLISAV BLA, pursuing an indication for immunization against infection caused by all known subtypes of hepatitis B virus in adults 18 through 70 years of age.
+In August 2012, the FDA informed the Company that its Vaccines and Related Biological Advisory Committee ("VRBPAC") is scheduled to discuss HEPLISAV at its meeting on November 15, 2012.